GAME-CLI-SRV-DEV/Flowcity/README.md

 To compile Travertine, you need git, gradle, and an internet connection.

-Clone this repo, run `./travertine patch` from *bash*, get jar from `Travertine-Proxy/bootstrap/target`
+Clone this repo, run `./travertine patch` from *bash*, run `./gradlew build` and get jar from `Flowcity-Proxy/bootstrap/target`

-## Join us
+## ViaProxy/VIAaaS Usage

-* Feel free to open a PR!
-We accept contributions.
+## PR

-## About
+We Accept contributions.\

-Approximaster Studios 2004 | Business Number: NONE | Owner: Outfit8TSB
+Copyright (C) 2025 Approximaster Studios 2004, All Rights Reversed, Under GNU GPL 3.0.